Skip to Main Content

 • Chemical structure searching.
 If you are searching for a chemical structure then there are tools to search using something other than an image search.

-• As a member of the University of Toronto community you can use scholarly search tools for free like Web of Science, Scopus, etc.
+• As a member of the University of Toronto community you can use other powerful scholarly search tools for free like Web of Science, Scopus, etc.

 Google Scholar Search